kstarikov/soft-eng-interview-prep/topics/java.md

 - Cyclic dependencies aren't references, and they will be GCed if no other objects have a reference to any of them.
 - GC scenarios: all references to an object are set to null, object declared in a block and now out of scope, object is a member and the parent is eligible for GC, object in a `WeakHashMap`.
 - Java memory leaks:
+    - memory allocated through native methods is not accessible to GC
+    - not really memory leaks:
         - Can be created by some hacks involving `ThreadLocal`, [see link](http://stackoverflow.com/questions/6470651/creating-a-memory-leak-with-java)
         - Static final fields
         - `myString.intern()` – places string in memory pool that can't be removed
         - Unclosed open streams (file, network, etc.) or connections
         - Native hooks that aren't accessible to GC
         - Misuse of JVM options (parameters)
-    - `HashSet`/`Map` which uses incorrect `hashCode`, so elements are always added
 - [Available garbage collectors](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/collectors.html) and how to select one.

 ## Common JVM Options